kevinamiri/Instructgpt-prompts/readme.md

 #### Generate content:

 ```
-Write a story that starts with:
+Write a story that starts with the following sentence: "..."
-Create a plot for a novel about:
+Create a plot for a novel about the following theme: "..."
-Write a scene where:
+Write a scene where the following event occurs: "..."
-What if:
+What if the following situation happened: "..."?
+Write a short story exploring the consequences.
-Can you write a script for a movie about:
+Can you write a script for a movie about the theme: "..."?
-Write a tale that involves:
+Write a tale that involves the following elements: "..."
-Create a character profile for:
+Create a character profile for a person with the following traits: "..."
-Write a song that describes:
+Write a song that describes the emotion: "..."
-What would happen if:
+What would happen if the following event occurred: "..."?
+Write a short story exploring the outcome.
-Can you write a story that revolves around:
+Can you write a story that revolves around the concept: "..."?
-Write a poem about the following theme:
+Write a poem about the following theme: "..."
-Create a short story that includes:
+Create a short story that includes the following elements: "..."
-What if the following scenario took place:
+What if the following scenario took place: "..."?
+Write a story exploring the implications.
-Can you write a monologue for a character who:
+Can you write a monologue for a character who experiences the following situation: "..."?
-Write a story that explores the idea of:
+Write a story that explores the idea of: "..."
 ```

 #### Copywriting and Marketing:

 ```
-Can you come up with a brand slogan for [company name]/[product name]/[service name]/ ...
+Create a captivating brand slogan for [company name] that reflects its core values and mission.
-Can you come up with a unique selling point for [a product that deals with ...]
+Develop a unique selling point for a product that deals with [specific problem or need], emphasizing its benefits and advantages.
-Craft a mission statement for ['what company does' ...]
+Craft a mission statement for a company that specializes in [specific industry or service], highlighting its goals and vision.
-Craft a promotional slogan for [a product that deals with ...]
+Design a promotional slogan for a product that addresses [specific problem or need], showcasing its features and benefits.
-Create a catchy headline for [a article about ...]
+Compose a catchy headline for an article about [specific topic], capturing the reader's attention and curiosity.
-Create a social media post for [a product that deals with ...] that will be run on [social media platform]
+Craft a social media post for a product that deals with [specific problem or need] to be shared on [social media platform], focusing on engaging visuals and persuasive language.
-Create a tagline for [a product that deals with ...]
+Invent a memorable tagline for a product that tackles [specific problem or need], emphasizing its distinctive features.
-What's the elevator pitch [your product/service description ...]?
+Formulate a concise elevator pitch for [your product/service description], highlighting its unique value proposition and target market.
-What's the unique selling proposition for [product description]?
+Identify the unique selling proposition for [product description], emphasizing its key differentiators and benefits to customers.
-Write a compelling product description for [your product/service description ...]?
+Write a compelling product description for [your product/service description], focusing on its features, benefits, and target audience.
-Write a customer testimonial for [your product/service description ...]?
+Compose a convincing customer testimonial for [your product/service description], sharing the positive impact it had on the customer's life or business.
-Write a marketing message for [your product/service description ...]?
+Create a persuasive marketing message for [your product/service description], highlighting its unique value proposition and how it solves customers' problems.
-Write a persuasive blog post about [your product/service description ...]?
+Write an engaging and persuasive blog post about [your product/service description], emphasizing its benefits and why customers should choose it.
-Write a persuasive email for [your product/service description ...]?
+Craft a persuasive email for [your product/service description], focusing on its unique features, benefits, and a strong call to action.
-Write a social media post to promote [product/service]
+Compose an attention-grabbing social media post to promote [product/service], showcasing its features and attractive visuals.
-Write an email subject line to promote [product/service]
+Write an eye-catching email subject line to promote [product/service], encouraging recipients to open and read the email.
 ```